 Yes.
 States have regulated the pawn industry for decades, and most pawnbrokers are licensed and regulated by local authorities as well.
 We are subject to such federal laws as the Truth In Lending Act, Equal Credit Opportunity Act, Fair Credit Reporting Act, Patriot Act, and Federal Trade Commission Rules on Data Privacy and Security Transfer, as well as Federal Firearms Licenses for shops that deal with firearms.
 At the federal level, we are regulated by the Consumer Financial Protection Bureau (CFPB), Federal Trade Commission (FTC), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Treasury Department.

 Can I pawn a gun?

 Yes.
-We accept firearms as collateral for pawn loans and sell firearms in many of our locations*.
+We accept firearms as collateral for pawn loans and sell firearms at all of our locations*.
 We are registered as a firearms dealer and must comply with all federal regulations.
-In addition, Cash America adds trigger locks to every firearm as an added safety initiative and furnishes local law enforcement with information on every transaction.
+In addition, Pelican Pawn adds trigger locks to every sold firearm as an added safety initiative.

 Are pawnshops stocked with stolen merchandise?